 ReatOS is a free Windows Clone Operating System.
 It was originally launched in 1996 as a Windows 95 clone project, the official website states that “the ultimate goal of ReactOS is to allow you to remove Windows and install ReactOS without the end-user noticing the change.”

 The major aim is that you should be able to continue using your PC as you did before.
-And it features over 9 million lines of code and is open source.
+It features over 9 million lines of code and is open source.

 Haiku